Annie R. Pearce, Ph.D., and Larry Pearce

 General bathroom pix

-The WATER you’re using to wash your hands is 100% rainwater harvested from the roof of this building, treated to drinking water standards with a string filter, carbon filter, and UV* light to kill bacteria.
-While it is stored near the upstairs bathroom in a small electric water water heater, the downstairs bath and the kitchen upstairs utilizes an ELECTRIC ON-DEMAND WATER HEATER* refurbished from a bathroom remodel in Philadelphia.
+The WATER used to wash ones hands is 100% rainwater harvested from the roof of this building, treated to drinking water standards with a string filter, carbon filter, and UV* light to kill bacteria.
+While it is stored near the upstairs bathroom in a small conventional electric water water heater, the downstairs bath and the kitchen upstairs utilizes an ELECTRIC ON-DEMAND WATER HEATER* refurbished from a bathroom remodel in Philadelphia.

 The WATER SUPPLY PLUMBING is made from cross-linked polyethylene (PEX*), which allows for easy expansion and modification over time and can be connected with user-friendly fittings.
 PEX is also able to withstand freezing without damage, which has happened at least once in the garage space since the building was constructed.
 The filter housings in the water treatment system all broke during the heavy freeze, but the PEX plumbing survived without damage.